Comair Flight 5191: Investigation

 Comair discovered after the accident that all of its pilots had been using an airport map that did not accurately reflect changes made to the airport layout during ongoing construction work.
 The National Transportation Safety Board (NTSB) later determined that this did not contribute to the accident.
 Construction work was halted after the accident to preserve evidence needed for the investigation.

 The NTSB released several reports on January 17, 2007, including transcripts of the CVR and an engineering report.

 In April 2007, acting on a recommendation issued by the NTSB during its investigation of the Comair 5191 accident, the FAA issued a safety notice that reiterated advice to pilots to positively confirm their position before crossing the hold-short line onto the takeoff runway, (Note: The hold-short line is the demarcation between the runway and taxiway.) and again when initiating takeoff.
-The NTSB offered four further recommendations, three measures to avoid fatigue affecting the performance of air traffic controllers and one to prevent controllers from carrying out nonessential administrative tasks while aircraft are taxiing under their control.
-The recommendations were partly prompted by four earlier accidents, and the board was unable to determine whether fatigue contributed to the Comair accident.
-In May, acting on another NTSB recommendation, the FAA advised that pilot training should include specific guidance on runway-lighting requirements for takeoff at night.
+The NTSB offered four further recommendations: three measures to avoid fatigue affecting the performance of air traffic controllers and one to prevent controllers from carrying out non-essential administrative tasks while aircraft are taxiing under their control.
+The recommendations were partly prompted by four earlier accidents; the board was unable to determine whether fatigue contributed to the Comair accident.
+In May, acting on another NTSB recommendation, the FAA advised that pilot training should include specific guidance on runway-lighting requirements for take-off at night.

 In July 2007, a Comair flying instructor testified that he would have failed both pilots for violating sterile flight deck rules.
 Later that month, the NTSB released its final report, citing the pilots' "non-pertinent conversation" as a contributing factor in the accident.